 Figure 19.13 Structures of denatured, intermediate, major transition, and native states of barnase from molecular dynamics, Φ values, and NMR.
 [Coordinates from C. J. Bond, K. B. Wong, J. Clarke, A. R. Fersht, and V. Daggett, Proc.
 Natl.
 Acad.
 Sci.
 USA 94, 13409 (1997).]

-One example for the folding of a protein and representing a nice example for the folding funnel is presented by Barnase.
-Experimentally, protein folding sub-states of Barnase can be determined with molecular dynamics simulations, magnetic resonance imaging and biochemical analysis.
-In the denatured state the protein has two alpha-helices as main structured elements, while in the intermediate state we can already see the formation of beta-sheets in the protein.
+(Fersht 1999) for the folding of One example for the folding of a protein and representing a nice example for the folding funnel is presented by Barnase.
+Experimentally, protein folding sub-states of Barnase can be determined with molecular dynamics simulations, magnetic resonance imaging and analysis.
+In the biochemical denatured state the protein has alpha-helices as main two structured elements, while in the intermediate state we can already see the formation of beta-sheets in the protein.
 The transition state is already close to the native conformation of the protein.
 Folding Funnel: Connection to Physics